HIP-1195: Hiero hooks and an application to allowances

 In short, by avoiding protocol-level changes for every important customization, hooks can greatly streamline innovation on a Hiero network while maintaining the performance and integrity of the native services.

 First we specify how a Hiero network will charge, throttle, and execute EVM hooks.
 The execution section details how the EVM transaction for a hook differs from the EVM transaction of a top-level contract call.
-(Non-EVM hook programming models would need their own specifications.)
+(Non-EVM hook programming models would need their own specifications in new HIPs.)

 The protobuf API for hooks in general, and EVM hooks in particular, follows in later sections.